Simulation Control#

 • output path: directory for the output files.

-• output name: prefix for the Paraview output files (.pvd / .vtu)
+• output name: prefix for the Paraview output files (.pvd / .vtu / .pvtu)

 Important

-Lethe saves the simulation results in the Paraview format: .vtu for one iteration, and .pvd files linking all iterations together.
+Lethe saves the simulation results in the Paraview format.
+For every iteration, one or more .vtu are produced, which are indexed by a single .pvtu file.
+A single .pvd file linking all iterations together is also generated.
 Use the open-source software Paraview to visualize them.

 • output control: control for the output of the simulation results.
 The available options are: